 Dataset access will be provided to research investigators who, along with their institutions, have certified their agreement with the expectations and terms of access detailed below.
-It is the intent of the NIH and the National Heart, Lung, and Blood Institute (NHLBI) that Approved Users of NIH-provided datasets recognize any restrictions on data use delineated within the original informed consent agreements of contributing studies, as identified by the submitting institutions and stated on database websites.
+It is the intent of the NIH and NHLBI that Approved Users of NIH-provided datasets recognize any restrictions on data use delineated within the original informed consent agreements of contributing studies, as identified by the submitting institutions and stated on database websites.